vgl-hub/gfastats/instructions/README.md

 ## RVCP

-The RVCP instruction reverse-complements segment1 sequence in place
+The RVCP instruction reverse-complements path1 or segment1 sequence in place

 ```
-RVCP    segment1
+RVCP    path1/segment1
 ```

 ## INVERT